mineiros-io/terraform-google-secret-manager-iam/README.md

 - [**`policy_bindings`**](#var-policy_bindings): *(Optional `list(policy_binding)`)*<a name="var-policy_bindings"></a>

   A list of IAM policy bindings.
+If set, `role` is ignored and a policy_binding is created.

   Example: